tumblingprogrammer/blog_entries/scratch-pad.md

     export DJANGO_EXECUTION_ENVIRONMENT="PRODUCTION"

 Save the file and go back to the terminal.
-Once on it, run `source ~/.bashrc`, which will run commands in the `.bashrc` file will load functions contained in the file into our `bash` shell script, including making our `DJANGO_EXECUTION_ENVIRONMENT` available.
+Once on it, run `source ~/.bashrc`, which will run commands in the `.bashrc` file and will load functions contained in the file into our `bash` shell script, including making our variable `DJANGO_EXECUTION_ENVIRONMENT` available for our django app to use.
 We can test this by running `echo $DJANGO_EXECUTION_ENVIRONMENT` on the terminal, which should output `PRODUCTION`.

 **TIP!**| Once we run `source ~/.bashrc`, one of the things that it will do is deactivate our virtual environment.
 We will need to reactivate it if in the future we want to execute commands that are directly related to our relevant python environment.